yashkumarsharma/vagrant-selenium/README.md

 On your host machine, you can send the tests on this address: **localhost:4444**, just as if you installed selenium on your host machine.

-## How to access the host from the guest machine?
+## Host machine local sites

-An alias already exists for your convenience: *http://host/* will target your host machine.
+All sites will be able from guest machine.